-- The Dean of Faculty and Curricular Development, Dean of Studies, or the Vice Provost address allegations of academic dishonesty. - The Director of Title IX and Civil Rights, or designated Deputy, addresses allegations of discrimination, harassment, stalking, and sexual misconduct through the resolution processes set forth in the Equity and Title IX Policies - The Dean of Students or their designee address all other alleged violations of the institution's Code of Student Conduct.
+- The Dean of Studies address allegations of academic dishonesty. - The Title IX Coordinator, or designated Deputy, addresses allegations of discrimination, harassment, stalking, and sexual misconduct through the resolution processes set forth in the Equity and Title IX Policies - The Dean of Students and Equitable Community or their designee address all other alleged violations of the institution's Code of Student Conduct.

-The Provost, Vice Provost, Dean of Studies, Dean of Faculty and Curricular Development, Dean of Students, Director of Residence Life and Housing, Director of Campus Safety, and staff members from their departments are empowered to enforce the institution's Code of Student Conduct and standards of behavior outlined in this document.
+The Provost, Vice Provost, Dean of Studies, Dean of Faculty and Curricular Development, Dean of Students and Equitable Community, Director of Campus Life, Assistant Director of Campus Life, Director of Campus Safety, and staff members from their departments are empowered to enforce the institution's Code of Student Conduct and standards of behavior outlined in this document.
 This authority includes removing a student from campus who may pose a threat to themselves or any other person(s).